Ex-Accountant General’s Missing Statement Stalls Trial in Alleged N109bn Fraud

 Similarly, the said documents could not be found in the court’s file, forcing EFCC’s lawyer to request for an adjournment on the grounds that the statement is vital to his case.

-After consultation amongst lawyers Justice Yusuf fixed May 11, for continuation of the trial-within-trial, adding that the adjournment was at the instance of the EFCC.
+After consultation amongst lawyers, Justice Yusuf fixed May 11, for continuation of trial-within-trial, adding that the adjournment was at the instance of the EFCC.

-Others arraigned alongside him are Olusegun Akindele, Mohammed Usman and Gezawa Commodity Market and Exchange Limited.
+Others arraigned alongside were: Olusegun Akindele, Mohammed Usman and Gezawa Commodity Market and Exchange Limited.

 They were first arraigned on July 22, 2022, before a vacation judge, Adeyemi Ajayi.